 This article explains some of the events and issues that would not normally be considered mitigating circumstances, and the reasons why.
 Where possible, we’ve tried to recommend other useful guidance that might help you to avoid these circumstances.

 It is your responsibility to arrive at the assessment on time, irrespective of the form of transport used or relied upon.
 Exceptions to this might be industrial action or other significant disruption that is beyond your control; you would need to provide evidence of this disruption.
-Our article Travelling to King’s provides useful links to journey planning tools and campus maps.
+Our article I’m coming to campus, what do I need? provides useful guidance on how to plan your journey in advance.

 All holidays and vacations should take place at a time that will not impact on your availability to study or undertake or prepare for an assessment(s).
 Dates for each academic year, including the exam periods, are published on the Academic Calendar webpage.